-It is your responsibility to communicate that you’re happy and ready to sign off on the integration.
+It is your responsibility to communicate that you’re happy and ready to sign off on the integration process.

 7.2.
-What Critical Points Must Be Checked Off To Complete Integration?
+What Critical Points Must Be Checked Off To Complete The Integration Process?

 You must ensure all the mappings are correct.
 The validation report must be signed off, and the user of the application must be able to function and work correctly.

-If you find any issues or are not happy with anything, you must contact DotActiv as soon as possible so that the problems are corrected.
+If you find any issues or if you are not happy with anything, you must contact DotActiv as soon as possible so that the problems are corrected.

 7.3.
-What Happens If Any Of The Critical Points Are Missing Or Not Correct Set-Up?
+What Happens If Any Of The Critical Points Are Missing Or Not Correctly Set-Up?

-If any critical points are missing, DotActiv requests the IT support consultant correct the work.
-Should there be a need for escalation, DotActiv does so.
+If any critical points are missing, DotActiv requests that the IT support consultant corrects the work.
+Should there be a need for escalation, DotActiv will ensure that this happens.

 Should an error be found, you don’t have to start the integration process from the beginning.